Funchal is the capital city of Madeira and is the base for many visitors to the island.

 There are colourful flower stalls on the ground floor and an array of stalls selling all sorts of unfamiliar fresh and dried fruit on the first floor.

-Vendors entice you in with free tastings but you will get a hard sell afterwards!
+Vendors entice you in with free tastings but you will get a hard sell afterwards.

 It was worth visiting the market for its atmosphere and colour but the market feels more like a tourist venue rather than an authentic city market.
 If you want to see the adjacent fish market in operation you must visit very early.

-Open Monday – Saturday with free entry.
+Open Monday – Saturday, free entry.

 Rua da Santa Maria

-A two-minute walk from the Farmers Market is the pretty, cobbled street Rua de Santa Maria.
+A two-minute walk from the Farmers Market is the cobbled Rua de Santa Maria.

-Today it is known for its painted doors, an imaginative – and successful – public art project to attract tourists to the area.
+Rua de Santa Maria is known for its painted doors, a recent imaginative (and successful) public art project to attract tourists to the area.